hartman8227/hartman8227.github.io/content/post/20250716-new-workflow.md

 Ok, so that seems to have been a failure. lets try doing a hugo build and see if that works.

+Nope.
+I have no clue what's going on.
+Lets sleep on it and see if I can figure a solution.